matthias-t/workspace/README.md

 # workspace [![Build Status](https://travis-ci.com/matthias-t/workspace.svg?branch=master)](https://travis-ci.com/matthias-t/workspace)

-`ws` is a CLI to manage and interpret small TOML files that specify tasks to open a project, like opening an editor, launching a server or visiting slack or documentation in the browser.
+`ws` is a CLI to manage and interpret small YAML files that specify tasks to open a project, like opening an editor, launching a server or visiting slack or documentation in the browser.
 For example, it can be used to efficiently switch between work and side projects.

 ## Installation